 WHO IS ELIGIBLE TO BE NOMINATED FOR ELECTION?

 To be eligible to be nominated to serve on the College Council a Psychologist or Psychological Associate must be engaged in the practice of psychology in the electoral district for which they are eligible to vote.
 If not engaged in the practice of psychology, the member must be a resident in the electoral district for which they are eligible to vote.
 To check your voting district, log into your account and view the « My Profile » section.

 A Psychologist or Psychological Associate must not be in default of payment of any fees.
 Their Certificate of Registration must not have been revoked or suspended in the six years preceding the date of the election, or subject to a term, condition or limitation, as a result of a disciplinary action, within two years preceding the date of the election.

 A member nominated for election to Council, who holds any position on the Board, Committee or staff of any professional psychological association involved in professional advocacy, must undertake to resign that position before taking office.

 A member may be a candidate for election in only one electoral district in which they are an eligible voter.

-A member is eligible to vote if, on the date of the election, they hold a Certificate of Registration Authorizing Autonomous, Interim Autonomous or Supervised Practice, or an Academic, Inactive or Retired Certificate of Registration on the date of the election.
+To participate in the election, a member must hold a Certificate of Registration Authorizing Autonomous, Interim Autonomous or Supervised Practice, or an Academic, Inactive or Retired Certificate of Registration on the date of the election.

 A link to the secure voting site will be sent to eligible voters no later than 15 days before the election.
 The site will host the final list of candidates in the electoral district and the candidates’ biographies and statements.